blablacar/nginx-launchpad/debian/modules/nginx-lua/README.markdown

 Test Suite
 ==========

-To run the test suite, you also need the following perl and nginx modules:
+To run the test suite, you also need the following dependencies:

+* Nginx version > 0.8.53

 * Perl modules:
 	* test-nginx: <http://github.com/agentzh/test-nginx>